Dunk0/computer-science/README.md

 **Duration**.
 It is possible to finish within about 2 years if you plan carefully and devote roughly 20 hours/week to your studies.
 Learners can use [this spread
 ](https://docs.google.com/spreadsheets/d/1bkUU90y4rKYQHwY5AR2iX6iiPTrPEsYs75GkCAkrgm4/copy) to estimate their end date.
 Make a copy and input your start date and expected hours per week in the `Timeline` sheet.
 As you work through courses you can enter your actual course completion dates in the `Curriculum Data` sheet and get updated completion estimates.

-**Cost**.
-All or nearly all course material is available for free.
-However, some courses may charge money for assignments/tests/projects to be graded.
-Note that both [Coursera](https://www.coursera.support/s/article/209819033-Apply-for-Financial-Aid-or-a-Scholarship?language=en_US) and [edX](https://courses.edx.org/financial-assistance/) offer financial aid.

-Decide how much or how little to spend based on your own time and budget;
-just remember that you can't purchase success!

 **Process**.
 Students can work through the curriculum alone or in groups, in order or out of order.
 - We recommend doing all courses in Core CS, only skipping a course when you are certain that you've already learned the material previously.
 - For simplicity, we recommend working through courses (especially Core CS) in order from top to bottom, as they have already been [topologically sorted](https://en.wikipedia.org/wiki/Topological_sorting) by their prerequisites.
 - Courses in Advanced CS are electives.
 Choose one subject (e.g. Advanced programming) you want to become an expert in and take all the courses under that heading.
 You can also create your own custom subject, but we recommend getting validation from the community on the subject you choose.

-**Content policy**.
-If you plan on showing off some of your coursework publicly, you must share only files that you are allowed to.
-*Do NOT disrespect the code of conduct* that you signed in the beginning of each course!

 **[How to contribute](CONTRIBUTING.md)**